goglecm/AutoBrightnessCam/README.md

 ## Usage

+See the GitHub Wiki for tons of notes.

 If the installation succeeds and systemd is happy, it should all work.

 The app will kick in and take pictures and adjust the brightness when the